 If This Keeps Happening

-If you're feeling this way all the time, it might help to build some structure into your day.
-Daily walks, journaling, routines that anchor you.
-Join a class or group where you'll see the same people regularly.
+If you're feeling this way regularly, it might help to build some structure into your day.
+Daily walks, journaling, routines that keep you anchored.
+Join a class or group where you'll see the same people often.
 Talk to someone you trust about what's going on.

 And if it feels really heavy or never-ending, talking to a counsellor or therapist isn't a weakness - it's smart.